 With the creation of the CIA, Page worked in the directorate that later became the Directorate of Operations (DO).

 Throughout her impressive career in the DO, Page rose through the ranks, eventually becoming the directorate’s No. 3 officer.
-It was through her hard work and dedication that she became a case officer and later, the first female Chief of Station (COS)—the highest job for case officers abroad.
+It was through her hard work and dedication that she became an operations officer and later, the first female Chief of Station (COS)—the highest job for operations officers abroad.
 Page assumed this COS position in the late 1970s.
 She also became one of CIA’s experts on terrorist organizations.

 Page was the first woman to serve as the Deputy Director of the Intelligence Community staff and Chairman of the Critical Collection Problems Committee, responsible for allocating collection assets on critical problems facing the United States.
 She became such a well known expert on terrorism and collection issues that the Defense Intelligence College invited her to join their faculty after she retired from the CIA.